 - Appropriate Technology – Focuses on development and use of sustainable or “green” technologies, with an emphasis on renewable energy systems.
 The program is widely recognized for the contributions made by faculty and students in the arena of energy research, energy policy, and other sustainable waste and resource management technologies.

-Emphasis at the graduate level includes research, leadership and analytical skill development.
+Emphasis at the graduate level includes research, leadership development, and analytical skill development.
 The program takes a team-based, problem-solving approach, and a variety of field-based experiences can be integrated into the graduate program of study.

 Required Entrance Exam: GRE (score must be no more than 5 years old)